sjbavier/Reference/linux-partitions.md

   # lvdisplay       Display information about a logical volume
   # lvextend        Add space to a logical volume
   # lvmchange       With the device mapper, this is obsolete and does nothing.
-  # lvmdiskscan     List devices that can be used as physical volumes
+  # lvmdiskscan     List devices t`hat can be used as physical volumes
   # lvmsadc         Collect activity data
   # lvmsar          Create activity report
   # lvreduce        Reduce the size of a logical volume